nigelfiler/Marine_Water_Meter/README.md

 - Upon wake-up, all readings are displayed before switching to fresh tank level and hot water temperature

 ## Additional Considerations
-- The project uses a **0-190 Ohm water level gauge sensor**
+- The project uses qty 2 **0-190 Ohm water level gauge sensor**
-- Installation requires drilling into the black tank and water tank
+- Installation requires drilling into the black tank and water tank and running twin core cable from the tanks to the Arduino

 ## Future Ideas
 - Rotary encoder can be used with the board to select other functions